Synbio4Flav Press Release 2

 The European research project SynBio4Flav is delivering a groundbreaking shift in the way we can obtain flavonoids, valuable substances that are naturally produced by plants.
 Flavonoids protect plants from environmental hazards such as ultraviolet radiation, harmful bacteria, viruses and fungi, and are important for attracting pollinators.
 These remarkable natural substances prove to be highly valuable for humans in medical applications and cosmetics, and as flavouring components for food and beverages.
 Flavonoids have been traditionally obtained through extraction from plants, a production process that requires plant cultivation, involving substantial land and water resources for an insignificant yield of flavonoids.

 SynBio4Flav develops a much more resource-efficient way of producing these complex natural substances by establishing synthetic microbial communities that mimic the way in which plants produce flavonoids.
 The production method uses the great potential of microbes for biochemical synthesis along with their ability to coexist in synergy within microbial communities.
 Instead of engineering a single microbial species to produce flavonoids, the production steps are distributed between several microbial species.
 This alternative way of production builds on complementary characteristics within microbial communities where the output of one species serves as resource for another.
-Essentially, SynBio4Flav has built a multicultural microbial factory where bacteria produce the precursor building blocks and other microbes – such as yeasts – transform them into flavonoids.
+Essentially, SynBio4Flav has created microbial mixed cultures where bacteria produce the precursor building blocks and other microbes – such as yeasts – transform them into flavonoids.
 Recent experiments have demonstrated a substantial boost in productivity when compared to flavonoid production within microbial monocultures.
-The speed and robustness of the production process increases significantly within the SynBio4Flav microbial factory, and undesired by-products are largely avoided.
+The speed and robustness of the production process have increased significantly within the SynBio4Flav microbial community, and undesired by-products are largely avoided.

 Using Synthetic Biology to produce flavonoids

-The driving power behind SynBio4Flav is synthetic biology, a cutting-edge bioscience that deals with the molecular setups at the heart of the microbial factories.
+The driving power behind SynBio4Flav is synthetic biology, a cutting-edge bioscience that deals with the molecular setups responsible for the functioning of the synthetic microbial communities.
 The project has succeeded in unravelling the intricate bundle of biochemical processes involved in natural flavonoid synthesis and geared up its microbial communities with the enzymatic activity required to navigate them.